mootools/mootools-more/Docs/Fx/Fx.Slide.md

 ### Examples

-	//Hides the Element, then brings it back in with toggle and finally alerts
+	// Hides the Element, then brings it back in with toggle and finally alerts
-	//when complete:
+	// when complete:
 	var mySlide = new Fx.Slide('container').hide().toggle().chain(function(){
 		alert(mySlide.open); //Alerts true.
 	});

-### Notes
+### Note

-- To create the slide effect an additional Element (a "div" by default) is wrapped around the given Element.
+* To create the slide effect an additional Element (a "div" by default) is wrapped around the given Element.
 This wrapper adapts the margin from the Element.
 It's overflow is set to hidden and it has a fixed height.

 Fx.Slide Method: slideIn {#Fx-Slide:slideIn}
 --------------------------------------------